 Act Now: Replace Lead Service Lines and Avoid Additional Regulatory Actions

 We have known for some time now that lead exposure, even at low levels, can cause serious health problems, particularly for children and pregnant women.
 Bans on the use of lead materials in residential construction began nearly 50 years ago with lead paint and, by 1986, the bans included lead pipes.
-However, the Environmental Protection Agency estimates up to 9 million homes and businesses are still connected to water mains through legacy pipes, disproportionally impacting concentrated neighborhoods home to low-income and Black, Indigenous, and People of Color (BIPOC) populations.
+However, the Environmental Protection Agency estimates up to 4 million (down from 9 million) homes and businesses are still connected to water mains through legacy pipes, disproportionally impacting concentrated neighborhoods home to low-income and Black, Indigenous, and People of Color (BIPOC) populations.

 LCRI Compliance Matrix